-$$\mathbf{P} = \begin{bmatrix} 0.9171 & 0.0829 \\ 0 & 1 \end{bmatrix}, \text{ with } \mathbf{P}^{10} \approx \begin{bmatrix} 0.3859 & 0.6141 \\ 0 & 1 \end{bmatrix}$$
+$$\mathbf{P} = \begin{bmatrix} 0.9171 & 0.0829 \\ 0 & 1 \end{bmatrix}, \text{ with } \mathbf{P}^{10} \approx \begin{bmatrix} 0.3859 & 0.6141 \\ 0 & 1 \end{bmatrix}.$$

-This speed of transition is quite fast although it would take nearly 500 years for 99% of the entire system to be converted from non-urban to urban.
+This speed of transition is quite fast although it would take nearly 500 years for 99 percent of the entire system to be converted from non-urban to urban.
 The disaggregate steady state matrix for Bauru 90 years on is shown in Table 4 and this reveals that there is still considerable non-urban land to be converted but services and residential strongly dominate.
-If we take this prediction forward to the steady state, then it is clear that services capture most of the activity although industrial use is still significant.
-It is worth noting that the residential use in 500 years time would not disappear from the town, but would simply lie beyond our 487×649 cell grid system.
+If we take this prediction forward to the steady state, then it is clear that services captures most of the activity although industrial is still significant.
+It is worth reminding that the residential use in 500 years time would not be excluded from the town, but would simply lie outward from our 487 x 649 cells grid system.
 In fact the steady state is so distant in time (beyond 2000 years hence) that it is of no significant interest apart from the structural trend that this reveals.
 The system graph which is implicit in Tables 3 and 4 is also of interest in showing direct and indirect connectivities in transition.